How Small to Middle-Sized Cities Can Lead the Way to Low Carbon Mobility for All

 Clotilde Rossi di Schio

-Clotilde is a specialist for energy, transport, and cooling in SEforALL’s policy team.
+Clotilde Rossi di Schio is a specialist in energy, transport, and cooling.
+Prior to joining European Investment Bank's Innovation Fund, she was Energy Efficiency Specialist for the Sustainable Energy for All’s policy team.
 She worked in the energy sector for more than 12 years as a member of McKinsey’s German office and at Turboden, Mitsubishi Heavy Industry group company.
 She was a research assistant with the SIPA Center on Global Energy Policy at Columbia University, specializing in decarbonization strategies.
-She has an MBA in Finance from Columbia Business School and a Master of Science in Mechanical/Industrial Engineering from Vienna University of Technology.

 Sustainable Energy for All (SEforALL)